Royal Society of Edinburgh: Lord Kelvin Medal

-The Lord Kelvin Medal is the Senior Prize for physical, engineering and informatics sciences.
+The Lord Kelvin Medal is the Senior Prize for physical, engineering, and informatics sciences.
 It is awarded annually to a person who has achieved distinction nationally and internationally, and who has contributed to wider society by the accessible dissemination of research and scholarship.
 Winners receive a silver medal and are required to deliver a public lecture in Scotland.
 The award is named after William Thomson, 1st Baron Kelvin (1824–1907), who was a famous mathematical physicist and engineer, and professor of natural philosophy at the University of Glasgow.
 Senior Prize-winners are required to have a Scottish connection but can be based anywhere in the world.

 Keith Medal

-The Keith medal has been historically awarded every four years for a scientific paper published in the society's scientific journals, preference being given to a paper containing a discovery.
-It is awarded alternately for papers on mathematics or earth and environmental sciences.
+The Keith Medal was historically awarded every four years for a scientific paper published in the society's scientific journals, preference being given to a paper containing a discovery.
+It was awarded alternately for papers on mathematics and those on earth and environmental sciences.
 The medal was founded in 1827 as a result of a bequest by Alexander Keith of Dunnottar, the first treasurer of the Society.

 Lady Margaret Moir Medal (formerly the Makdougall Brisbane Prize)

 The Lady Margaret Moir Medal recognises exceptional achievements in physical, engineering and informatic sciences (including mathematics) by an early career researcher.
-Awardees are required to have a Scottish connection, but can be based anywhere in the world.
+Awardees are required to have a Scottish connection but can be based anywhere in the world.
 The prize was founded in 1855 by Thomas Makdougall Brisbane, the long-serving fourth president of the Society.
 The medal was renamed in 2022 to reflect Margaret Moir's contribution to science in Scotland.